sonos/torch-to-nnef/docs/index.md

 This package keeps minimal dependencies (to allow easy integration in other project).

-We support officially PyTorch > 1.8.0 with tract last 2 major releases patched (>= 0.20.22 to date) over Linux and MacOS systems.
+We support officially PyTorch >= 1.9.0 with tract last 2 major releases patched (>= 0.20.22 to date) over Linux and MacOS systems.

+!!! info

+    As time pass, we only maintain/test Python version that are [not end of life](https://devguide.python.org/versions/), we do not recompile PyTorch or dependencies so this support evolve over time.

 ## Install